melissagraham-create/manage-vaccinations-in-schools-guidance/app/guide/community-clinics.md

 To check whether an invitation email has been sent:

-1. Go to the **Consent** tab for a session.
+1. Go to the **Children** tab for a session.
-2. Use the **No response** filter, then click on the name of a child to view the child record.
+2. Use the **Needs consent** filter, then click on the name of a child to view the child record.
 3. Click on **Session activity and notes**.

 ## Getting consent to vaccinate